 In recommended doses and for short periods of time, paracetamol is probably safe for men who want to become fathers, too.
 But if long-term pain treatment is required, discuss with your doctor whether other options would be preferable.

 Opioids are commonly used in the treatment of moderate to severe pain, both acute and chronic.
-Opioids block the transmission of pain signals from the body to the brain, and are generally very effective.
+These painkillers block the transmission of pain signals from the body to the brain, and are generally very effective.

-Opioids are narcotic drugs, however, and overuse can have very serious side effects.
+However, opioids are narcotic drugs, and overuse can have very serious side effects.

 Taking opioids in early pregnancy can cause important complications, including neural tube defects and congenital heart defects in the baby.
 It can also cause miscarriage.
 If you’re currently using opioids, it’s important that you stop taking them before you get pregnant.